-- 1. Periodic formal authorisation of course and unit information in the University Course and Unit Handbook relating to: - a. units and courses offered/coordinated by staff in the school or institute, whether wholly or primarily; - b. current professional accreditation status of courses, or components of courses, offered/coordinated by staff in the school or institute, whether wholly or primarily; - c. assessment and delivery modes of units, and the location of their delivery; - d. inherent requirements attaching to a course wholly or primarily delivered within the school or institute; and - e. specific admission requirements relating to quota courses. - 2.
-Appropriate handling of student-related grievances and misconduct, including: - a. compliance with the University Behaviour Policy, including the timely referral of student matters to the Safe and Fair Community Unit (SaFCU) in the Academic Division; - b. induction of new staff in the proper handling of student matters; and - c. monitoring staff adherence to the University's protocols for the management of allegations of academic misconduct.
+- a) Periodic formal authorisation of course and unit information in the University Course and Unit Handbook relating to: - units and courses offered/coordinated by staff in the school or institute, whether wholly or primarily; - ii. current professional accreditation status of courses, or components of courses, offered/coordinated by staff in the school or institute, whether wholly or primarily; - iii. assessment and delivery modes of units, and the location of their delivery; - iv. inherent requirements attaching to a course wholly or primarily delivered within the school or institute; and - v. specific admission requirements relating to quota courses. - b) Appropriate handling of student-related grievances and misconduct, including: - compliance with the University Behaviour Policy, including the timely referral of student matters to the Safe and Fair Community Unit (SaFCU) in the Academic Division; - ii. induction of new staff in the proper handling of student matters; and - iii. monitoring staff adherence to the University's protocols for the management of allegations of academic misconduct.